-If you're looking for a new way to eat oatmeal for breakfast, try this Quinoa Oatmeal.
-Each serving has 6 grams of protein to keep you energized for the day
+If you're looking for a new way to eat oats for breakfast, try this Quinoa Oatmeal.
+Each serving has 6 grams of protein to keep you energized

 If you’re trying to get on the oatmeal train but just don’t like the consistency of cooked oats, give this quinoa oatmeal a try!
 Instead of using rolled oats, I use quinoa and mix it with milk and sweetener to make a breakfast porridge that’s incredibly versatile, absolutely delicious and chock-full of nutrients and protein.